 The June Dress: Sherin’s mother June was an accomplished sewer and dress maker.
 She made clothing for her children as they were growing up and crafts of all kinds throughout her life.
 June passed away at the age of 99 in 2016.
 Naming one of the latest dress fashions in memory of June was announced during the June 2017 Quarterly Meeting and is now available, click here.

 The Ellen Dress: In 1979, two dynamic women, Ellen Maurer from Verona, WI and Doña Angélica Pavón from Los Cedros, Nicaragua had a vision.
 Rural Nicaraguan women were desperate for training to develop the skills that would provide meaningful income while enabling them to remain in their communities to care for their families.
 Ellen and Doña Angélica started the first Sewing Center in Nicaragua.
 Today there are more than 60 Learning Centers teaching valuable skills and creating sustainable community development.
 The latest style dress crafted in Los Cedros, is dedicated in memory of Ellen and the life changing impact she had on many women in Nicaragua.
-Click here.
+Click here to purchase.